-- 4.6.1 The end-of-semester examination is usually the final/second element of assessment in a module. - 4.6.2 You should ensure that dates of the examination are checked and confirmed from the notice board, MOVE and MyMajan App. - 4.6.3 You should arrive at least 15 minutes before the start of the examination.
-You may not be allowed into the examination, if you are more than 30 minutes late. - 4.6.4 You must bring your current MUC Card into the examination room, and keep it displayed on your desk. - 4.6.5 The list of students to be seated in each room is posted on the notice boards and on the door of each examination hall/ classroom.
-You should find out which room you are assigned to before the start of the examination. - 4.6.6 It is your responsibility to ensure that you are seated in the room that is allocated to you.
-If you are seated in the wrong room, you will be asked to leave the room. - 4.6.7 You must comply with all instructions given by the examination invigilators. - 4.6.8 Your behaviour must not disturb, distract, or adversely affect any other student. - 4.6.9 All mobile phones must be switched off and placed on the student's desk.
-You are not allowed to use your mobile phones as a calculator, or for checking the time. - 4.6.10 All bags, jackets, and other personal items must be left at the front of the room.
-Money, keys and credit cards must be kept with you.
-You will not be permitted access to any such bags during the examination. - 4.6.11 You are strictly prohibited from bringing any electronic communication devices into the examination. - 4.6.12 Unless there are exceptional circumstances decided by the senior invigilator, you are not permitted to leave the examination room: - Until after half the prescribed examination time has elapsed. - During the last ten minutes of working time. - 4.6.13 Students who arrive late, but before half the time for the examination has elapsed, may be permitted to take the examination after approval from the Associate Dean for Quality Assurance and Registry.
-However, no additional time will be allowed for students who come late, unless there are exceptional circumstances. - 4.6.14 You may bring into an examination room only those materials approved by the examination invigilators, and indicated as such on the examination paper. - 4.6.15 All other materials must be deposited directly upon entering the examination room at a place stipulated by the examination invigilators. - 4.6.16 You are not allowed to remove from the examination room any answer scripts or other paper provided for use during the course of the examination. - 4.6.17 You may normally be allowed to take with you question papers after the examination, unless otherwise stated.
+- 4.5.1 The end-of-semester examination is usually the final/second element of assessment in a module. - 4.5.2 You should ensure that dates of the examination are checked and confirmed from the notice board, MOVE and MyMajan App. - 4.5.3 You should arrive at least 15 minutes before the start of the examination.
+You may not be allowed into the examination, if you are more than 30 minutes late. - 4.5.4 You must bring your current MUC Card into the examination room, and keep it displayed on your desk. - 4.5.5 You must not remove staples from the question paper or answer booklet. - 4.5.6 The list of students to be seated in each room is posted on the notice boards and on the door of each examination hall/ classroom.
+You should find out which room you are assigned to before the start of the examination. - 4.5.7 It is your responsibility to ensure that you are seated in the room that is allocated to you.
+If you are seated in the wrong room, you will be asked to leave the room. - 4.5.8 You must comply with all instructions given by the examination invigilators. - 4.5.9 Your behaviour must not disturb, distract, or adversely affect any other student. - 4.5.10 All mobile phones must be switched off and placed on the student's desk.
+You are not allowed to use your mobile phones as a calculator, or for checking the time. - 4.5.11 All bags, jackets, and other personal items must be left at the front of the room.
+Money, keys and credit cards must be kept about your person.
+You will not be permitted access to any such bags during the examination. - 4.5.12 You are strictly prohibited from bringing any electronic communication devices into the examination.

+- 4.5.13 You are not permitted to leave the examination room: - Until after half the prescribed examination time or one hour, whichever is less, has elapsed. - During the last ten minutes of examination time.